 Today, the Highlander Institute services are directed at improving education by focusing on the educator, providing unique, tailored, embedded supports at the classroom, school and district level.
 The Highlander Institute specialized in blended and personalized learning models that are focused on creating equity through education.
 The Institute designs and implements proof-of-concept work, building not only the tools that enable districts to diagnose problems and design solutions from a student-centered perspective but also the capacity-building strategies that energize local educators to customize Institute knowledge and experience, mobilizing home-grown teams of personalized learning specialists.

-Rose Mary Grant, Board President
+Rose Mary Grant, Head of School

-Head of School, Highlander Charter School
+Highlander Charter School

-Beth Rabbitt, Board Vice Chair
+Beth Rabbitt, CEO

 The Learning Accelerator